ark-aces/aces-backend/README.md

 message is found, it sends the transaction to the consumer for further processing.

-In this example, we will create an "Ark Ethereum Contract Service" that allows a user to create an Ethereum contract using via an Ark transaction.
+In this example, we will create an "Ark Ethereum Contract Service" that allows a user to create an Ethereum contract via an Ark transaction.

 This service will accept a block of Ethereum contract code and return a message token, destination Ark wallet, and required Ark amount.

-The client will then send an Ark transaction to the destination wallet with the message token in the transaction SmartData field for the required Ark amount.
+The client will then send an Ark transaction of the required Ark amount to the destination wallet with the message token in the transaction Smartbridge field.

 The Ark Transaction SmartBridge Listener will match the message token on the Ark transaction and forward the transaction information to the Ark Ethereum Contract Service, which will create an Ethereum contract with the matching message.

-If the listener succeeds, it sends a return transaction to the client Ark wallet with any un-used balance.
+If the listener succeeds, it sends a return transaction to the client Ark wallet with any un-used balance and a message of success.

 If the listener fails, it sends a return transaction to the client with the original amount less transaction fees.